 The Peggy and Jack Baskin Foundation has shown a long-standing commitment to women’s and gender-expansive people’s educational equity in the Santa Cruz and Monterey area.
 Women’s voices from all levels of society and from all backgrounds should be represented.
 It is essential for our society to increase opportunities for women to be included in dialogues and to advocate for change in their lives and in their communities.
 Promoting women’s and gender-expansive people’s educational equity requires not only an effort to increase women’s representation in male-dominated academic fields, but also the promotion of intersectional feminist analysis and gender as a legitimate category of academics and theory.
 Unfortunately, Feminist/Gender/Women’s Studies programs are not a priority for all institutions of higher learning.
-Many colleges and universities do not offer comprehensive Feminist Studies programs; and many programs have been eliminated entirely or have experienced drastic budget cuts.
+Many colleges and universities do not offer comprehensive Feminist Studies programs, and many programs have been eliminated entirely or have experienced drastic budget cuts.
 As a response to this gap, the Peggy and Jack Baskin Foundation seeks to partner with institutions of higher education in the Santa Cruz and Monterey area to enhance, establish, or reinstate Feminist/Gender/Women’s Studies programs that present intersectional teachings.
-The Peggy and Jack Baskin Foundation is specifically choosing community colleges in order to ensure that women of all economic backgrounds have access to the tools to advocate and make change in their lives and communities.
+The Peggy and Jack Baskin Foundation is specifically choosing community colleges and state colleges in order to ensure that women of all economic backgrounds have access to the tools to advocate and make change in their lives and communities.

 What We Look For